A sober-suited businessman walks through Yoygoi Park.

 And what’s more, get paid for it.

-Having ‘conquered’ Europe I was keen to take my teaching to Tokyo.
 I was ready for the clichés.
-And they do exist just as you’ve heard but don’t really believe to be true.
+And they do exist, just as you’ve heard but don’t really believe to be true.

 But just because you’re prepared for it, is not to say that all the kookiness and all the cultural differences don’t still have the ability to confund.

-One evening, I was travelling home from my classes, late on the less crowded metro…
+One evening, I was travelling home from my teaching classes, late on the less crowded metro…

 (One thing I noticed with surprise was how one of the world’s largest, heaving, cities, will suddenly clear by 8 or 9 in the evening.
 It’s still an incredibly busy place at night, of course, but your mind doesn’t swim at the tormented sea of people in front of you as it does during the day)